NucleusPowered/site-v1/docs/modules/kit.md

 To set a cost for using the kit, run `/kit cost [name] [cost]`.
 Set the cost to 0 to remove the cost.
 The requires the use of an economy plugin.

+To change the contents of a kit, you can either:

+* Run `/kit edit [name]` and edit your kit using an inventory GUI.
-To change the contents of a kit, update your inventory to reflect what you want the contents of the kit to be, then run `/kit set [name]`.
+* Update your inventory to reflect what you want the contents of the kit to be, then run `/kit set [name]`.

 To delete a kit, run `/kit remove [name]`

 If a player has used a kit and you wish to remove the cooldown or one-time use so they can use it again immediately, run `/kit resetusage [player] [kit]`.

+## Adding personalised items to kits

+You can put tokens like `{{name}}` and `{{displayname}}` on your item's display names and lore and put them into a kit.
+When redeemed, the tokens can be replaced - personalising the items (for example, a wooden stick with the item display name `{{name}}'s stick` can be put into a kit, which will become `dualspiral's stick` if `dualspiral` redeemed it).

+You must, however, set `kit.process-tokens-in-lore` to `true` in `main.conf`, as this might cause a slight performance hit.

 ## First Join Kits (Initial Inventory)

 Nucleus supports giving players items when they first join your server.
-The command `/firstjoinkit set` sets the contents of a player's initial inventory to whatever is in your inventory at the time you run that command.
-This kit is not visible on `/kit list`.
+The command `/firstjoinkit set` sets the contents of a player's initial inventory to whatever is in your inventory at the time you run that command, and the command `/firstjoinkit edit` allows you to modify the kit using a standard inventory window.

-To change the contents of the initial inventory, run `/firstjoinkit set` again.
+To change the contents of the initial inventory, run `/firstjoinkit set` or `/firstjoinkit edit` again.
 To clear it, `/firstjoinkit clear`.
 You can see what is in the kit by running `/firstjoinkit`.

+This kit is not visible on `/kit list`.

 ## Per-Kit Permissions